Hey Marketers on Twitter: It’s not a Link List

 - relative popularity

 You gain trust by posting the right links, quality not quantity.
 You become relatively popular, not the useless “million followers” kind of popular, by being on topic and adding tweets regularly in a digestible number (more like dozens than hundreds).

 Your followers develop loyalty when they get to know you.

 You can achieve that by talking with them, replying, following up and getting involved.

 SEO 2.0 on Twitter is about follower loyalty not sheer numbers.
 Remember that Twitter is not a link list.
-As a marketer in the SEO 2.0 sense you don't need a dumb mass of followers who only scan your tweets rarely acting, you need a small group of die hard supporters.
+As a marketer in the SEO 2.0 sense you don’t need a dumb mass of followers who barely scan your tweets rarely acting, you need a small group of die hard supporters.